chenh19/lab/in_silico_research.md

 Your priority should always be protein prediction, if protein prediction is not applicable, such as splice varaints, you can do genome prediction instead.

 [**Provean Protein**](http://provean.jcvi.org/protein_batch_submit.php?species=human)
+- Use reference sequences starting with "NP_" as much as possible

 - Input
 ![](fig/2-18.png)